Pillar 4 of 4 / Updated May 2026

 Capital Markets Advisor

-Debt & Equity Placement
+Debt and Equity Placement

 Mortgage broker / investment bank placing senior debt, mezz, and equity.
 Compensated on placement fee or retainer.
 Critical on $20M+ deals or complex capital structures.

-Section 6 · Financial Decision Frameworks
+Section 6 / Financial Decision Frameworks

 Five Financial Decisions Every Owner Faces